 The eTorque mild-hybrid system replaces the traditional alternator on the engine with a belt-driven motor generator unit that performs several functions.
 The motor-generator unit works with a 48-volt battery pack to enable quick and seamless start/stop function, short-duration torque addition to the engine crankshaft in certain driving situations, and brake energy regeneration, which improves responsiveness and efficiency.

-With the engine running, eTorque’s motor-generator unit feeds 48-volt current to a 430 watt-hour lithium-ion Nickel Manganese Cobalt (NMC)-Graphite battery.
+With the engine running, eTorque’s motor generator unit feeds a 48-volt current to a 430 watt-hour lithium-ion Nickel Manganese Cobalt (NMC)-Graphite battery.
 The small-suitcase-sized, air-cooled battery pack mounts to the rear wall inside the vehicle’s cabin.

 In addition to spinning the engine for restarts, the eTorque unit also recaptures energy during deceleration and braking to feed charge to the battery pack.

 With the recent announcement of the new twin-turbocharged 3.0-liter “Hurricane” inline-six-engines, there has been talk about the HEMI engine eventually being replaced by the Hurricane lineup.
 We have seen that the new engines will be optional on the standard wheelbase Wagoneer/Grand Wagoneer (WS) and standard across their longer-wheelbase variants.
 A sign that the times are changing.

 What is your favorite HEMI engine?
 Let us know below or on the MoparInsiders forums.